awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-contract.md

  After registering your product, you will have the option to sign up for an SNS topic that will provide notifications about contract creation and modification\.
 Your application should call `GetEntitlements` on the AWS Marketplace Entitlement Service to retrieve the customer’s entitlement\.

- **The AWS Marketplace Entitlement Service is currently available in the us-east-1 region.**
+ **The AWS Marketplace Entitlement Service is available in the us-east-1 region only.**
 ### Registration Process<a name="registration-process-1"></a>

  The registration process is similar to consumption\-based products, with some minor differences\.